donnpie/credentials-management-app/README.md

 ## Creating new users
 When creating a new user, the role is automatically set to *Normal*.
 If a different role is required, then it must be updated by a user with sufficient permissions after it is first created.

+User passwords are stored in encrypted form using the bcrypt npm package.